 For Buyers: Add Card On File

 All Buyers (retailers) must add a card-on-file in order to be able to payout their vendors.
-To do so, go to Settings and add select "Manage Billing".
+To do so, go to Billing Settings and select "Access Billing Portal".
 A form will appear for you to enter in your card details.

 For Sellers: Setup Stripe

 Convictional uses Stripe to invoice orders.
 You can create or connect an existing Stripe account in Billing Settings.

 Click on "Connect Stripe" to be redirected to Stripe's sign-up page:

 You will be redirected to Stripe's sign-up form.
 If you do not have an account, you'll need to sign-up for one.

 If you have an existing account, click the "sign up button" in the top-right corner of that form: